nervosnetwork/rfcs/rfcs/0043-ckb-softfork-activation/0043-ckb-softfork-activation.md

     }
 ```

-After an epoch in the STARTED state, we tally the bits set and transition to LOCKED_IN if a sufficient number of blocks in the past `period` set the deployment bit in their version numbers.
+After a `period` in the STARTED state, we tally the bits set and transition to LOCKED_IN if a sufficient number of blocks in the past `period` set the deployment bit in their version numbers.
 If the threshold has not been met and we reach the `timeout_epoch`, we transition directly to FAILED.

 Note that a block's state never depends on its version, only on that of its ancestors.